IsoNet-cryoET/IsoNet/README.md

 # Isotropic Reconstruction of Electron Tomograms with Deep Learning
 # IsoNet version 0.2

+##
+Update on July8 2022
+We maintain an IsoNet Google group for discussions or news.

+To subscribe or visit the group via the web interface please visit https://groups.google.com/u/1/g/isonet.

+If you do not have and are not willing to create a Google login, you can also request membership by sending an email to yuntao@g.ucla.edu

+After your request is approved, you will be added to the group and will receive a confirmation email.
+Once subscribed, we request that you edit your membership settings so that your display name is your real name.

+To post to the forum you can either use the web interface or email to isonet@googlegroups.com

 ## Installation
 python version at least 3.5 is required.
 If you download the package as a zip file from github, please rename the folder IsoNet-master to IsoNet.